SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/02-DOM-Methods.md

 [/slide]

+# DOM Methods: Examples
 [slide]

-# Example 1: DOM Methods
+# Example 1:

 After running this example in the browser: